normai/DingsdaDemos/InterDings.v011/readme.md

-﻿
-# Project Interdingsda
+﻿# Project Interdingsda

-This project demonstrate the use of abstract classes and interfaces.
+This project demonstrates the use of abstract classes and interfaces.

 ### Abstract method